brittonlaroche/realm-IOT/README.md

 cd [your install directory]/aedes-realm/realm-app-configuration
 ```

-Example below (The real API key was not pasted it is an example)
+Example below (Dont worry, the real API key was not pasted.
+It is an example)

 ```
 realm-cli login  --api-key=bwpbsexy --private-api-key=c53f6baf-f7b5-41fe-b56f-2ac1ba244b19